vergentos/vergentos/src/data/case-study/mediCore-ai-in-healthcare-operations.md

   userImage: '/images/ns-avatar-9.png'
   userRole: 'Chief Operations Officer, MediCore'
   reviewText: 'AI has transformed how our teams operate.
 We’ve cut admin time drastically and improved patient scheduling accuracy — letting our doctors focus more on care than paperwork.'
+result: Reduced administrative workload by 65% and improved patient care efficiency
 ---

 - **Company**: MediCore Health Systems